The signs of abuse are something everyone needs to know.

 But when that secrecy is discovered, the narcissist now has more “proof” that the partner cannot be trusted, which results in even greater efforts to control their partner.

 The bottom line is you can’t win with a narcissist.

 4. Narcissists use double-standards—and they make up rules to suit their needs.

 You can’t easily win an argument with a narcissist because they will NOT admit they are wrong.

-If by chance you catch them red-handed doing something you would NEVER be allowed to do, they will still make you the focus of their contempt.
+If you catch them red-handed doing something you would NEVER be allowed to do, they will still make you the focus of their contempt.

 5. You think you are going crazy.